GAURAV142004/TO_DO_REACT/README.md

-React Task Manager
-Welcome to the React Task Manager!
-This web application helps you keep track of your tasks in a streamlined and efficient manner.
-Built with React and leveraging local storage for data retention, the app supports a range of features to help you stay organized and productive.
+# React To-Do List Web App

+This is a simple to-do list web application built with React, utilizing local storage for data persistence.
+The app allows users to manage their tasks efficiently by creating, editing, deleting, searching, and prioritizing tasks based on importance.
+Additionally, tasks can be sorted by completion status, importance, or date and time.

-Key Features
+## Features

-Task Creation: Effortlessly add new tasks with titles and descriptions to your to-do list.
+1. Create Tasks: Users can easily create new tasks with a title and description.

-Task Editing: Modify existing tasks to update their titles, descriptions, or importance levels.
+2. Edit Tasks: Existing tasks can be edited to update their title, description, or importance.

-Task Deletion: Remove tasks from your list when they are no longer needed.
+3. Delete Tasks: Tasks can be removed from the list when they are no longer needed.

-Task Search: Quickly locate tasks using a search feature based on keywords.

-Importance Setting: Prioritize tasks by assigning them importance levels.

-Task Sorting:
+4. Search Tasks: Users can search for specific tasks using keywords, making it convenient to find items quickly.
+5. Set Importance: Tasks can be assigned importance levels to prioritize them accordingly.
+6. Sort Tasks:

-Completion Status: Organize tasks based on their completion state.
+- By Completion Status: Tasks can be sorted based on whether they are completed or not.
-Importance: Arrange tasks according to their importance.
+- By Importance: Users can sort tasks by their assigned importance level.
-Date and Time: Sort tasks by their due dates and times.
+- By Date and Time: Tasks can also be sorted based on their due date and time.

-Task Filtering:
+7. Filter Tasks:

-Completion Status: Filter tasks to view completed or pending items.
+- By Completion Status: Tasks can be filtered based on whether they are completed or not.
-Importance: Display tasks based on their assigned importance levels.
+- By Importance: Users can filter tasks by their assigned importance level.

-Technologies Used
+## Technologies Used

-React: Provides a dynamic and responsive user interface for the application.
+- React: The frontend of the application is built using React, providing a fast and responsive user interface.
-Local Storage: Ensures persistent task data storage in the browser, maintaining data across different sessions.
+- Local Storage: Local storage is utilized to store tasks persistently in the user's browser, ensuring data persistence across sessions.

-Getting Started
+## Installation

-Clone the Repository:
+Clone the repository:

-bash
-Copy code
 git clone https://github.com/GAURAV142004

-Navigate to the Project Directory:
+## Navigate to the project directory:

-bash
-Copy code
 cd react-to-do-list

-Install Dependencies:
+## Install dependencies:

-bash
-Copy code
 npm install
-Run the Application:

-bash
-Copy code
+## Start the project:

 npm run dev
-Access the Application:

-Open your web browser and go to http://localhost:5173 to start using the task manager.
+Open your web browser and navigate to http://localhost:5173 to access the application.

-Begin managing your tasks with ease—create, edit, delete, search, prioritize, and organize them to stay on top of your responsibilities.
+Start managing your tasks by creating, editing, deleting, searching, and prioritizing them as needed.